 I don’t know if you have ever been in that situation or not, but if you or your child have a restrictive diet, it can kinda stink to sit and watch everyone else eating cake or cupcakes while you’re chomping on a fruit kabob as a consolation treat.
 And although there are worse things in life to go through, I understand that for my son, this is a HUGE deal and so I choose to make it a little easier for him.
-I choose to make an AMAZING allergy-friendly dessert, whatever the celebration, that he can enjoy and not feel left out.
+I choose to make an AMAZING allergy-friendly dessert, whatever the celebration, so he can enjoy a treat like everyone else and not feel left out.

-This time around, I chose to combine two of our favorites, shortbread and chocolate.
-What a hit it was!!!
-Not only did my little guy absolutely love them, but my non-vegan friends raved about them.
-You know you have something good when your dairy loving friends tell you they’d go vegan with desserts like this.
+This time around, our Shortbread Fudge Bars came to the rescue.
+It combines two of our favorites, Grandma’s shortbread and chocolate fudge, made from Enjoy Life Foods chocolate chips.
+Was it a HIT!!!
+Not only did my little guy absolutely love having his own special treat, but also, his friends couldn’t resist these bars either.
+You know you have something good when your friends tell you they’d go vegan with desserts like this.

-Oh, and don’t forget to save a bit of the dough so you can add it as a crumbly top layer as well.
-Make your chocolate fudge with 3 ingredients: coconut milk, Enjoy Life Chocolate Chips & brown sugar.
+Oh, and don’t forget to save a bit of the dough so you can add it as a crumbly top layer.

 Bake, cool then refrigerate.
 And don’t forget the refrigerate part because while its sitting, the magic happens.
 That warm, rich chocolate middle layer sets into a fudge-like center.
 So you’ll just have to be patient and plan ahead, or at least throw this together the night before and “WOW’ your loved ones the next day.